blakeblackshear/frigate/docs/docs/configuration/index.md

       person: 15

 # Optional: RTMP configuration
+# NOTE: RTMP is deprecated in favor of restream
 # NOTE: Can be overridden at the camera level
 rtmp:
-  # Optional: Enable the RTMP stream (default: True)
+  # Optional: Enable the RTMP stream (default: False)
+  enabled: False

+# Optional: Restream configuration
+# NOTE: Can be overridden at the camera level
+restream:
+  # Optional: Enable the restream (default: True)
   enabled: True
+  # Optional: Force audio compatibility with browsers (default: shown below)
+  force_audio: False

-# Optional: Live stream configuration for WebUI
+  # Optional: jsmpeg stream configuration for WebUI
-# NOTE: Can be overridden at the camera level
-live:
+  jsmpeg:
-  # Optional: Set the height of the live stream. (default: 720)
+    # Optional: Set the height of the jsmpeg stream. (default: 720)
     # This must be less than or equal to the height of the detect stream.
 Lower resolutions
-  # reduce bandwidth required for viewing the live stream.
+    # reduce bandwidth required for viewing the jsmpeg stream.
 Width is computed to match known aspect ratio.
     height: 720
-  # Optional: Set the encode quality of the live stream (default: shown below)
+    # Optional: Set the encode quality of the jsmpeg stream (default: shown below)
     # 1 is the highest quality, and 31 is the lowest.
 Lower quality feeds utilize less CPU resources.
     quality: 8

 # Optional: in-feed timestamp style configuration
 # NOTE: Can be overridden at the camera level